Houbara Bustard Population Census Shows Slight Decline, Less Hunting Amid Locust Attack - UrduPoint

 Houbara Bustard Population Census Shows Slight Decline, Less Hunting Amid Locust Attack

-A recent survey for reckoning the population of Houbara Bustard species by the Punjab Wildlife and Parks Department showed a slight decline in the number of the Bustards and its hunting due to locusts attack in Cholistan and Thal region

-ISLAMABAD (UrduPoint / Pakistan Point News - 6th Jan, 2020 ) :A recent survey for reckoning the population of Houbara Bustard species by the Punjab Wildlife and Parks Department showed a slight decline in the number of the Bustards and its hunting due to locusts attack in Cholistan and Thal region.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jan, 2020 ) :A recent survey for reckoning the population of Houbara Bustard species by the Punjab Wildlife and Parks Department showed a slight decline in the number of the Bustards and its hunting due to locusts attack in Cholistan and Thal region.

 Talking to APP, Punjab Wildlife Protection Department Director Naeem Bhatti said the number had decreased in 2019 to 5,000 which was 6,000 in 2018.
 "This 20-25 percent drop in the number of Houbara Bustard is not drastic rather a insignificant that can be attributed to natural reasons," he added.